-- The credit hours transferred must represent valid graduate credit from an institution accredited to offer the DMA or equivalent degree. - The credit is applicable to the degree program and is approved by the program adviser, the Doctoral Committee, School of Music director and associate dean for graduate studies. - The credit hours transferred may not be in an area where a deficiency exists (as identified by the entrance examinations or any other evaluation process). - Credit hours in the candidate's major area of concentration may not be transferred. - 5.
-Credit hours transferred must carry a grade of "A," "B" or "S." - Credit hours transferred normally cannot be more than five years old at the time of admission or readmission to the degree program. - Students whose master's degree program included more than 30 hours may be eligible to transfer up to six hours of master's degree work.
+- 1. The credit hours transferred must represent valid graduate credit from an institution accredited to offer the DMA or equivalent degree. - The credit is applicable to the degree program and is approved by the Major Professor, and the College of Fine Arts Associate Dean for Graduate Studies. - Credit hours in the candidate's major area of concentration may not be transferred. - 4.
+Credit hours transferred must carry a grade of "A" or "B". - 5.
+Credit hours transferred normally cannot be more than five years old at the time of admission or readmission to the degree program. - Students whose master's degree program included more than 30 hours may be eligible to transfer up to six hours of master's degree work.